 Building a Balanced Worship Ministry – WRSP 551

-This is a course that looks at the various roles the worship leader holds within the mandates of the overall church mission.
-Consideration is given to the worship leader's relationship to the local church education and discipleship programs, missions and evangelism outreach ministries, preaching and teaching ministries, women's and men's ministries, children, youth and young adult ministries, and creative arts ministries.
+This course looks at the various roles the worship leader holds within the overall church mission.
+Consideration is given to the music worship leader's working relationship with pastoral leaders, and with discipleship programs, missions and evangelism outreach ministries, preaching and teaching ministries, worship and music ministries involving all ages, and creative arts ministries.

-The evangelical church today is experiencing many changes.
-The worship leader must understand that leading worship requires many techniques for balancing the needs of age groups within the church, of preferences for various musical styles within the congregation, and of sharing worship resources with the education and mission programs of the church.
-To that end, the readings and video lectures in this course present leaders in ministry, corporate management, organization analysis, and other fields.
+The church today is experiencing many changes.
+The worship leader must understand that leading worship requires many techniques for balancing the needs of age groups within the church, of preferences for various musical styles within the congregation, and of sharing worship resources with the education and mission programs of the church through collaboration and teamwork.
+To that end, the readings and video lectures in this course draw on the wisdom and expertise of leaders in ministry, corporate management, global worship, and other fields.
 Attention is given to balance in body, soul, and spirit of the worship leader, as it is necessary for maintaining balance in the worship ministry (I Thessalonians 5:23).

 Measurable Learning Outcomes

 Upon successful completion of this course, the student will be able to:

 - Articulate the biblical responsibility for pastors and worship leaders to function as a ministry team.